MMZK1526/Haskell-Graphs/README.md

       * The undirected graph to be modified.
     * **Result:**
       * A new undirected graph that contains the original graph as well as the new arcs.
-    * Pre: the node in the arc list are in the graph.
+    * Pre: The node in the arc list are in the graph.

   * `addWArcs :: [((Int, Int), Int)] -> a -> a`
-    * Adds the directed weighted arcs specified by the list of pairs in the first argument;
+    * Adds the **directed** weighted arcs specified by the list of pairs in the first argument;
     * Note that an arc can have a weight of zero.
     * **Argument 1 `[((Int, Int), Int)]`:**
       * The list of arcs (the inner tuple as the first element of the outer tuple) specified by the pairs of nodes together with there corresponding weights (the integer as the second element of the outer tuple).